alex-pt01/The-Role-of-Facial-Emotions-in-Usability-Evaluation/README.md

   - **Search Overall Usability Testing Results (REQ-9.7):** For each overall usability test, the system must allow filtering of results by user type.

-  - **Overall Usability Testing Results Data Export (REQ-9.8):** The system should enable the export of overall usability testing results from data in a \ac{CSV} file format for one or both user types.
+  - **Overall Usability Testing Results Data Export (REQ-9.8):** The system should enable the export of overall usability testing results from data in a CSV file format for one or both user types.

 #### Team Member Functional Requirements